GigaDAO/openbook/README.md

 ## Usage

-Before using the `openbook` crate or CLI ot TUI, make sure to set the following environment variables:
+Before using the `openbook` crate or CLI, make sure to set the following environment variables:

 ```bash
 export RPC_URL=https://api.mainnet-beta.solana.com